Skip to Content

 And even more versatility.
 A sturdy tarp can be used as a shelter at night, but it can also be used in many ways to support your survival efforts.

-Bugout Bag Tarp Recommendations
+Bugout Bag Recommendations: Tarp

 What features do I need?
 At a minimum, your tarp should be waterproof and have a way to tie it down.
 At the bare minimum, the tarp should have some grommets or ties on each edge, and don’t forget paracord.
 Don’t forget to practice your knot-tying skills.